Nour in Gaza City Expresses Frustration with Hamas Amid Intensifying Conflict

 If the border opens, I'm the first to leave.
 Honestly, I have no energy left.
 We can't take this anymore.

-She has no sympathy for Hamas.
+For Hamas, she has no sympathy.
 Friends who previously supported the Islamist regime feel the same.
 There has been a clear shift, she says.

 I hate Hamas.
 I hate Fatah, I hate all Palestinian factions.
-I'm just a human being who wants to live in peace.
+I'm just a person who wants to live in peace.

 Tags